1. Solar Panels: Once the sun comes out the rays from the sun hit the panels creating electricity.

 4. Utility Grid: Any extra electricity will get stored in the power grid as credits.

-Contact Catch The Sun to have one of our energy advisers walk you through our simple process.
+- Contact Catch The Sun to have one of our energy experts walk you through our simple solar process.

-We will design a solar system to meet your personal needs.
+- We will design a solar system that'll be aesthetically pleasing and meet all of your energy needs.

-Don't worry we'll take care of all the heavy lifting.
+- Don't worry we'll take care of all of the heavy lifting.
+We'll submit permits and an HOA application for your solar installation approval.

-After the final inspection and the net meter is installed, your solar system is then turned on.
+- After the final inspection passes and the net meter is installed, your system will then be turned on.

 The importance of net metering for residential solar and how it works.
 Your solar system will produce the majority of its power during the day, when most people are at work or school.
 Since, very little power is being used in the home at that time the extra energy produced by the solar system gets sent back into the utility grid.